Configure Data Association

 - Click the Output tab, and create output data associations.
 You can think of the output as though the activity has just finished, and likely contains results that you'd like to store for use elsewhere in the process.

 - Click Apply to save the data associations.You can save invalid associations and fix them later.
-Note that you can't play or deploy applications that contain validation errors.
+Note that you can't deploy applications that contain validation errors.

 Data Association Tips